artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

 ## Exercise 3
-Understand the following C program, that determines which of two vectors is farther from the origin.
-After the program we propose some specific tasks.
+This C program compares two integer vectors, U and V, to determine which one is farther from the origin.
+Instead of using built-in operators, it implements multiplication and integer square root manually.
+The program computes the Euclidean distance of each vector (rounded up to an integer) and stores the result of the comparison (1 if U is farther, 0 otherwise) in the global variable mayor_u.

 ```c
 # define N 5